nf-core/website/markdown/usage/tutorials/nf_core_contributing_overview.md

 This tutorial attempts to give an overview of:

 * creating new pipelines using the *nf-core* template.
-* what are nf-core shared modules.
+* what nf-core shared modules are.
 * adding nf-core shared modules to a pipeline.
 * creating new nf-core modules using the *nf-core* module template.
 * reviewing and releasing *nf-core* pipelines.